 - Saving water saves energy and some of the costs associated with both of these necessities of life. - Saving water reduces the cost of energy required to pump water and the need to construct costly new wells, pumping systems and water towers; and - Saving water lessens the strain on the water system during a dry spell or drought, helping to avoid severe water use restrictions so that essential fire fighting needs are met.
 You can play a role in conserving water by becoming conscious of the amount of water your household is using, and by looking for ways to use less whenever you can.
-It is not hard to - Automatic dishwashers use 15 gallons for every cycle, regardless of how many dishes are loaded.
-So, get a run for your money and load it to capacity. - Turn off the tap when brushing your teeth.
+It is not hard to conserve water.
+Conservation tips include: - Automatic dishwashers use 15 gallons for every cycle, regardless of how many dishes are loaded.
+So, get a run for your money and load it to capacity. - Turn off the tap when brushing your teeth. - Check every faucet in your home for leaks.
+Just a slow drip can waste 15 to 20 gallons a day.
+Fix it up and you can save almost 6,000 gallons per year. - Check your toilets for leaks by putting a few drops of food coloring in the tank, watch for a few minutes to see if the color shows up in the bowl.
+It is not uncommon to lose up to 100 gallons a day from one of these otherwise invisible toilet leaks.
+Fix it and you save more than 30,000 gallons a year.